The Martha Raber (Troyer) Story

 Some of the phone calls were brutal and even felt unchristian.
 Looking back, I think my family and friends felt challenged and humiliated by some of my recent religious decisions.
 Perhaps the family felt betrayed.
 Emotions were on display for all of us; My Dad, (the Bishop) never said a word to me about my newfound beliefs.
 He was getting old and had health challenges and was not looking for any more controversy.

-Vernon took me along to church at the West Salem Mission one Saturday.
+Vernon took me along to church at the West Salem Anabaptist SDA Church one Saturday.
 I felt welcome, but oh so much information in one day!
 I couldn’t grasp it all.
 Not to mention the mixture of cultures.
 There are many different flavors of Amish these days, and a certain amount of prejudice between them is not uncommon.
 I had to learn to look at people the way Jesus looks at them.
 My attendance became more regular as time went on.

 Eventually I sold my greenhouse since a lot of my sales were on Saturday and I assumed I’ll be living in Vernon’s house before another growing season comes around.